-Sometimes a life experience catches them unaware e.g. the death of a person who is very significant in their life.
-Relationship issues are a major feature for children and young people and the strong desire to be “one of the crowd”.
+Sometimes a life experience catches young people unaware e.g. the death of someone significant in their life.
+Relationship issues are a major feature for children and young people, alongside the desire to be “one of the crowd”.
 Self-esteem issues causing increased levels of anxiety have risen dramatically in recent times.

-Self-harm and cyber bullying are also issues which currently cause great emotional pain for our young people.
-The pressures mount when school exams are on the horizon and learning difficulties can compound the problem.
-Family life and relationships at home can sometimes become complex and this impacts on the child or young person.
+Self-harm and cyber bullying currently cause great emotional pain for our young people.
+Pressures mount at exam time, and learning difficulties can compound the problem.
+Family life and relationships at home can become complex and this impacts on the child or young person.

-You may read this and be that person or be responsible for a young person who is troubled just now by one or more of these issues:
+You may read this and be that person, or be responsible for a young person, who is troubled by one or more of these issues:

 - exam stress or simply exhaustion from the pressures of the curriculum

 - suicidal thoughts